-- Bottle into a clean glass jar and allow it to rest in the refrigerator for 2 to 4 days.
+- Bottle into a clean glass jar and allow it to rest in the refrigerator for two to four days.
 More sugar or vinegar can be added to taste.

 Many shrub makers have experimented with cold methods for shrubs.
 While there are a few different approaches you can take, this is a basic method.

-- Use 1 part each fruit and vinegar and add them to a jar with a tight-fitting lid.
+- Use one part each fruit and vinegar and add them to a jar with a tight-fitting lid.

 - Shake vigorously for about 20 seconds and then allow it to infuse at room temperature for about a week.
 Give it a good shake once a day.